Joint Chiefs chairman calls Afghan war a 'strategic failure'

 Milley refused to say what advice he gave Biden last spring when Biden was considering whether to comply with an agreement the Trump administration had made with the Taliban to reduce the American troop presence to zero by May 2021, ending a U.S. war that began in October 2001.
 Testifying alongside Milley, Defense Secretary Lloyd Austin also refused to reveal his advice to Biden.

-Austin and Milley are scheduled to appear Wednesday before the House Armed Services Committee to review the war.
+Austin and Milley were appearing Wednesday before the House Armed Services Committee to review the war.

 Milley told the Senate committee, when pressed Tuesday, that it had been his personal opinion that at least 2,500 U.S. troops were needed to guard against a collapse of the Kabul government and a return to Taliban rule.